Star Wars: Knights of the Old Republic Handbook #1

 - Minor Correction Dept.: A snippet of a line dropped out of the Rohlan entry, conflating the first two sentences; the entry should read “…joined in his day.
 He fought battles…”

-- When sending around his amazing cross-section of the Moomo Williwaw, artist Dustin Weaver noted that it didn’t include a bathroom.
-I suggested that, however they do things in Star Wars, I was pretty sure Moomo hygiene was a subject best not contemplated.
+- Updated, corrected: When sending around his amazing cross-section of the Moomo Williwaw, artist Dustin Weaver noted that it included a bathroom.
+I suggested that we not mention it, because I was pretty sure Moomo hygiene was a subject best not contemplated.

 - A miscommunication resulted in some confusion over “The Onslaught,” coined by the Republic media back in the text page of #13 to refer to the Mandalorians’ sneak attack on the Republic — the three-pronged assault of video game fame.
 Some entries refer to the Onslaught as involving Serroco, which was some weeks afterward.
 But just as “The Blitz” takes in a larger period of time than a single engagement, perhaps the term used here can be regarded as similarly broad.